ericmedvet/slides/intro-ml-er-2223/05-random-forest.md

 .compact[
 - simply returns the **mean** of the predictions of the tree in the bag
 - **bonus**: instead of getting just the mean, by getting also the standard deviation $\\sigma$ of the tree predictions we can have a measure of **uncertainty** of the tree: the larger $\\sigma$, the more uncertain the prediction, the lower the confidence
-  - uncertainty/confidence is a basic form of local explainability
+  - uncertainty/confidence is a basic form of **local explainability**, i.e., understanding the decisions of the model
   - uncertainty/confidence can be exploited in the active learning framework ]
 ]